 - What are minor repairs?

-Minor repair works on, in and around the building, such as
+Minor repairs on and in the building, such as

-- lighting in the staircase, basement, block entrance and outdoor area
+- Repairing lighting in a stairwell, basement, exit, or outdoor area

 - Am I allowed to lay another flooring or install permanent fixtures in my flat?

 Please inform your building service department about it.
 You need to obtain permission before making any structural changes.